Yeehahn/Analysis-of-Trends-of-Popular-Music/plots/README.md

 All of your generated plots need to be saved here.
 It should contain only images.

+**Explanation of Plots:**
+This folder contains all generated plots and sketches for said plots.
+Each question posed in the discovery document is answered by or responded to by the plots in its corresponding folder (Q_1 represents plots corresponding to question 1).
+Some plots generate multiple versions of itself for each different characteristic and those are stored in their own folder.

+**Description of Sketches:**

 **question_1:** *These plots compare danceability but for the project plots will be created for all characteristics*